 Nagamachi is a 5-minute walk south of the Korinbo bus stop.
 Buses from Kanazawa Station (Kenrokuen Exit) take about 10 minutes to reach Korinbo.
-JR buses (1-3 per hour) and the Kanazawa Loop Bus also stop there.
+JR buses (1–3 per hour) and the Kanazawa Loop Bus also serve the area.
 The fare is 210 yen.

 Nagamachi Samurai District